-Stage 3 Application made following a resolution of Council or by Internal Arbitration Council, Councillor/s to the Principal Councillor Conduct Registrar to Appointment of an arbiter Councillor, or to investigate consider and appoint an Councillors misconduct and to aribter. make findings to present Within 3 months to Council.
+Application made following a resolution of Council or by Councillor/s to the Principal Councillor Conduct Registrar to consider and appoint an aribter.

+Within 3 months

 Misconduct by a Councillor is defined under section 3 of the Act as being any breach by a Councillor of the prescribed Standards of Conduct included in this Code.